tristan-derez/chrome-extension/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Save links to locale storage to use them later on
+Save custom links and current tab on chrome to locale storage to use them later on

 <p align="right">(<a href="#top">back to top</a>)</p>